 - Closed-loop systems

 During freshman year, students will receive an introduction to all engineering programs offered at Drexel and will have until the end of their sophomore year to decide on a major.
-View the list of Departments and Majors for more information.
+The Undergraduate Advising Center has a guide to choosing your engineering major.